jchrispang/evolution-brain-tuning/README.md

 ## Dependencies

-Some important aspects you need to do before running generate_paper_figures.m
+Some important aspects you need to do before running generate_paper_X.m

 1. Download [cbrewer](https://au.mathworks.com/matlabcentral/fileexchange/34087-cbrewer-colorbrewer-schemes-for-matlab) and add to Matlab path.
 2. Download the latest version (2019) of the [Brain Connectivity Toolbox](https://sites.google.com/site/bctnet/) and add to Matlab path.
+3. Download the gifti [library](https://github.com/gllmflndn/gifti) and add to Matlab path.
+4. Download Stuart Oldham's [repository](https://github.com/StuartJO/plotSurfaceROIBoundary) for drawing ROI boundaries on a surface and add to Matlab path.

 ## Compatibility